r-spatial/link2GI/vignettes/link2GI4.md

 algo<-parseOTBAlgorithms(gili = otblink)
 ```

-Based on the modules of the current version of `OTB` you can then choose the module(s) you want to use.
+Based on the modules of the current version of `OTB', you can then select the module(s) you want to use.